-The Township offers this page to inform residents that they should control the amount of chemicals, debris and other pollutants that flow from their driveways and lawns into the storm sewer system.
+The Township offers this page to inform residents how they can help control the amount of chemicals, debris and other pollutants that flow from their driveways and lawns into the storm sewer system.
 By practicing healthy household habits, howeowners can keep common pollutants off the ground and out of stormwater.
-Please click on the link for the "Rain Drain Brochure" below to see what some of these habits are.
+Please click on the link below for the "Rain Drain Brochure" to see what some of these habits are.

 Polluted runoff is the nation's greatest threat to clean water.
 By adopting some of these habits, we can help protect our water.

 The York County Conservation District is pleased to announce a new funding opportunity for farmers and private land owners in York County, Pennsylvania.
 For more information, visit www.yorkccd.org Watersheds/Exelon or call (717) 840-7430 to speak with Mark Flaharty or Gary Peacock.
 You may click on the following link to obtain Guidelines or an Application.

 Storm Water Information